getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 ## Release Health

+{% capture __alert_content -%}
-[ ALERT BOX: Sentry’s Release Health features are currently in beta.
-For more details about access to these features, feel free to reach out at [LINK: email?]. ]
+Sentry’s Release Health features are currently in beta.
+For more details about access to these features, feel free to reach out at [LINK: email?].
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

-Monitor the health of [LINK: releases] by observing user adoption, usage of the application, percentage of [LINK to glossary: crashes], and [LINK to glossary: session data].
+Monitor the health of releases by observing user adoption, usage of the application, percentage of [LINK to glossary: crashes], and [LINK to glossary: session data].
 Release health will provide insight into the impact of crashes and bugs as it relates to user experience, and reveal trends with each new issue through the release details, graphs, and filters.

 ### Releases Index